adammccormack/js_airport_challenge/jasmine-standalone-3.7.1/README.md

-This is a Javascript version of the Ruby Airport Challenge
+This is a Javascript version of the Ruby Airport Challenge.

 User Stories: